Skip to content

 done

-Limitation: a command can produce a technically valid PNG without revealing a missing font, linked image, or incorrectly cropped canvas.
-Inspect representative output before processing a large directory.
+Limitation: A valid PNG can still hide a missing font or wrong crop.
+Inspect representative output before a large directory.

 Check the PNG before using it

-Open the result at 100% and test it in the actual destination.
-Check these details first:
+Open the result at 100% and test it in the real destination:

-• File size: a very large PNG may need smaller dimensions or a different delivery format.
+• File size (a very large PNG may need smaller dimensions)